The science behind why ‘Three Lions’ is the perfect football song

 On paper, it’s hard to conceive of anything less appealing than a Britpop band teaming up with a comedy duo to create a football song for England fans.
 Yet from this gruesome crucible, something unexpectedly classic emerged: ‘Three Lions’.

 The Band Aid of footie anthems, ‘Three Lions’ has been wheeled out for every international football tournament since its release in 1996.
 Yet somehow – no matter how many times it’s been badly rewritten, re-recorded or rearranged – we never seem to tire of it.
+And it's certain that we will all be singing it throughout Euro 2020 and beyond.

 Why has it endured where songs by other, better-known artists have been sent for an early bath?
 There are a few musical reasons that might help explain its lasting appeal.